 Capital gains on the sale, exchange, or transfer of movable capital assets, except for securities traded at a stock exchange, are taxable at normal slab rates prescribed for individuals.
 Capital gain arising on these capital assets held for more than one year, which was earlier taxable to the extent of 75% of the total gain, is now fully taxable.

 Capital gain on immovable properties

-Purchase of immovable property exceeding PKR 5 million and any other asset exceeding PKR 1 million other than through a banking channel shall not be considered as an eligible cost for the purpose of computation of capital gain as well as the related asset shall not be considered as an eligible depreciable asset.
+Purchase of immovable property exceeding PKR 5 million and any other asset exceeding PKR 1 million by way of other than a banking channel shall not be considered as an eligible cost for the purpose of computation of capital gain, and the related asset shall not be considered as an eligible depreciable asset.
 Moreover, such action would also invite penal consequences for the purchaser.